 There has been a lot of chatter within the food industry about the Food Safety Modernization Act (FSMA), Smarter Food Safety, and the complex forthcoming FDA requirements that will fall under the umbrella of traceability regulation.
 It’s more important than ever to be gaining understanding around the key concepts driving food safety innovation and the next wave of recordkeeping requirements.
 For those looking to get a cursory understanding of the current landscape, FoodLogiQ has gathered key resources for understanding the state of FSMA and Traceability in 2021.

 The FDA’s Food Safety Modernization Act (FSMA) is a piece of United States federal legislation that was ratified in 2011 by President Obama.
 FSMA has since served as the primary regulatory framework for food safety and consumer protections for the industry, articulating rules for smarter prevention and response throughout the food system.

 Food traceability is covered under FSMA Section 204, “Enhancing Tracking and Tracing of Food and Recordkeeping.”
 Under FSMA Section 204, the FDA was required to conduct pilot programs, access global standards and further develop recordkeeping requirements, particularly for food products deemed as high risk.

-In September 2020, the FDA published a proposed rule for traceability, in accordance with FSMA section 204.
+In September 2020, the FDA published a proposed rule for traceability, in accordance with FSMA section 204 (the Final Rule was published in November 2022).
 The recordkeeping requirements outlined within the rule will establish a broader foundation for food traceability, starting with recordkeeping requirements for designated foods from creation, transformation, processing, packing, shipping and more.

 FDA Webinar: Requirements for Additional Traceability FSMA Section 204